jDataView/jBinary/README.md

   * **jParser.Property(reader, writer, forceNew = false)**
     * ``reader`` is function for parsing data read from current position.
-    * ``writer`` is function for writing binary representation of data at current position.
+    * ``writer`` is function for writing binary representation of data at current position; should accept same parameter list as reader does + additional data parameter.
     * ``forceNew`` is optional parameter that forces creation of new function to be returned from property constructor instead or modifying original ``reader``.

 Examples